Richard Drayton: Publications

 Drayton is the author of Nature's Government: Science, Imperial Britain, and the "Improvement" of the World (Yale University Press, 2000), which received the Morris D. Forkosch Prize of the American Historical Association in 2001 as the best book in British and British Imperial History (1999–2001).
 In 2002, he was awarded the Philip Leverhulme Prize for Modern History.

 As co-editor of the scholarly book series Cambridge Imperial and Post-Colonial Studies, he has commissioned and published more than 40 titles since 2006.
 He sits on the editorial board of the Journal of Imperial and Commonwealth History and of the Chinese Academy of Social Sciences journal World History Studies.

 "Imperial History and the Human Future", his inaugural lecture as Rhodes Professor of Imperial History at King's College London, was published by History Workshop Journal in 2012.

 Drayton has also written for national publications such as The Guardian, has appeared on BBC Radio and has frequently been invited by prestigious institutions to give lectures, including "Hybrid time: The Incomplete Victories of the Present Over the Past", Throckmorton Lecture at Lewis and Clark College (2007); "The Problem of the Hero in Caribbean History", 21st Elsa Goveia Lecture, University of the West Indies (2004); and "What happens when two ways of knowing meet?", the Elizabeth T. Kennan Lecture at Mount Holyoke College (2003).

 Awards and recognition

-In 2001, Drayton reciceved Morris D. Forkosch Prize in British History from the American Historical Association for his book Nature’s Government.
+In 2001, Drayton received the Morris D. Forkosch Prize in British History from the American Historical Association for his book Nature’s Government.

 In 2002, he was awarded the Philip Leverhulme Prize for History.

-In 2021, Drayton received the Alexander von Humboldt Prize for his “lifetime research achievements”.
+In 2021, Drayton received the Alexander von Humboldt Prize for his "lifetime research achievements".